weatherisgood2/ngpt/docs/configuration.md

 # Use local Ollama (config at index 2)
 ngpt --config-index 2 "Tell me about quantum computing"

+# Or use provider names instead of indices (more intuitive)
+ngpt --provider OpenAI "Tell me about quantum computing" ngpt --provider Groq "Tell me about quantum computing" ngpt --provider Ollama-Local "Tell me about quantum computing"
 ```

 ### Programmatically Loading Configurations